 5. Location, location, location

-With new technologies emerging all the time, such as mobile commerce, it will continue to change opportunities in the world of retail.
+With new technologies emerging all the time, it will continue to change opportunities in the world of retail.
 Can you afford to be left behind?

 Written by Antony Welfare.